A Step-by-Step Guide to Filling Out the W-2 Form

 Field 1: Wages, Tips, Other Compensation

 This field reports the total of all your employee’s taxable wages or salary, including bonuses and taxable fringe benefits like group term life insurance.
-It does not include pre-tax benefits, such as contributions to a 401(k) or health insurance plan.
+However, it does not include pre-tax benefits, such as contributions to a 401(k) or health insurance plan.

 Field 2: Federal Income Tax Withheld